kg4zow/remarkable.jms1.info/src/hacks/index.md

 ## List of Hacks

-[awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable) is a list of hacks.
+[awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable) is a list of hacks compiled by others.
 Almost all of the hacks I've seen are linked *from* this page.

 > &#x2139;&#xFE0F; To be totally clear, I am NOT trying to start my own "index of hacks" here.
-When I'm finished, this site will contain information about the hacks I actually use on my own tablet, and *maybe* the ones that I look at but decide not to use.
+When I'm finished (or *if* I'm finished?) this site will contain information about the hacks I actually use on my own tablet, and *maybe* the ones that I look at but decide not to use.

 ## Hacks